From Design To Developer-Friendly React Code In Minutes With Anima

 Trusted by 200,000+ folks.

-In this article, we’ll learn how to turn our static designs into a live, code-based prototype with real fields, forms, maps, and animations, and in turn, transform this prototype into React code — all integrated into one tool.
+The promise of seamless design to code translation goes back to the early WYSIWYG page builders.
+Despite the admirable goal, their biggest flaw was the code that they generated.
+Skepticism remains to this day and whenever this idea reappears, the biggest concerns are always related to the quality and maintainability of the code.
+In this article, Miroslav Bekyarov will show you how to turn our static designs into a live, code-based prototype with real fields, forms, maps, and animations, and in turn, transform this prototype into React code — all integrated into one tool.

 The promise of seamless design to code translation goes back to the early WYSIWYG page builders.
 Despite the admirable goal, their biggest flaw (among many) was the horrible code that they generated.
 Skepticism remains to this day and whenever this idea reappears, the biggest concerns are always related to the quality and maintainability of the code.